 Scorpions are arachnids, not insects, meaning they are closely related to spiders and ticks.
 These nocturnal pests primarily feed on small spiders, crickets, and cockroaches, and will enter your Corpus Christi home to take shelter in cool, dark places.
 Scorpions are commonly thought to be poisonous, and although some species are, most of the Scorpions in the U.S. are not poisonous.
 They will sting when threatened, similar to a wasp.
 It’s better to assume that they are poisonous just to be safe.
 If you have scorpions in your home, Fox Pest Control, your local Corpus Christi pest control service, is here to help exterminate them.

-You might already know you have a scorpion problem, but here is what a scorpion exterminator looks for in the Corpus Christi area.
+You might already know you have a scorpion problem, but here is what a Corpus Christi scorpion exterminator looks for in our area.

 Seeing a scorpion is the only real sign of them.
 Because they’re nearly blind and very careful, they like to hide in cracks and crevices.
 They are found in Corpus Christi homes very infrequently and usually by mistake.